Drought could continue into 2023, Environment Agency warns

 Drought conditions in much of England are expected to continue into 2023 without average rainfall over autumn and winter, the Environment Agency has said.

-The agency has said that despite recent rainfall this has so far not been sufficient to replenish groundwater and reservoir water levels in parts of England that are in drought.

-The agency said careful and proactive management of water resources is needed throughout the winter to reduce the risk of drought next year.
+The agency has said recent rainfall has so far not been sufficient to replenish groundwater and reservoir water levels in parts of England that are in drought.
+Careful and proactive management of water resources is needed throughout the winter to reduce the risk of drought next year, it added.

+The warning came after a meeting of the National Drought Group, which is made up of representatives from the government, water companies, the Met Office and groups including National Farmers Union, Canal and River Trust and the RSPB.

+The Environment Agency is responsible for determining whether an area is officially considered to be in drought or not, and is responsible for protecting the environment during a drought and overseeing the actions water companies take to ensure the public supply of water.

 Register for free to continue reading